rw-a/valentines-day/README.md

 In case of a last resort, you may need to change to a completely different hosting service.
 It will be a pain to configure the whole website again, so good luck.

+### Backups
+It is extremely important that you backup the database of this website.
+Navigate to the [website working directory](https://www.pythonanywhere.com/user/statehigh/files/home/statehigh/valentines-day) and look for the file named *db.sqlite3*.
+This is the most important file in the whole website.
+If you lose this, you lose all the tickets and all the students who paid for a code will be very sad that they paid for nothing.
+If everything else breaks but this file is intact, the operation is still salvagable. **I recommend you backup this file everyday**, with a separate file for each day (don't just override and only keep yesterday's copy).

 ### Requirements
 These are the libraries that this website uses.
 You shouldn't need to worry because the libraries are pre-installed on pythonanywhere and I already installed the fonts.
 If you decide to add fonts, you will have to install these to the pythonanywhere instance.
 [Here's](https://help.pythonanywhere.com/pages/Fonts/) a tutorial on how to install fonts.